Quetta Sewage, Sanitation Floods City Thoroughfares - UrduPoint

 Quetta Sewage, Sanitation Floods City Thoroughfares

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Nov, 2019 ) :The provincial capital of Balochistan was giving a shabby look due to poor sewerage network and its overflowing waters on every street causing problems to the citizens.
+QUETTA, (UrduPoint / Pakistan Point News - 23rd Nov, 2019 ) :The provincial capital of Balochistan was giving a shabby look due to poor sewerage network and its overflowing waters on every street causing problems to the citizens.

-The residents of the area said the stinking smell of its water have made the life of the residents miserable.

 They were expressing their dismay over the prevailing unhygienic sanitary condition.